Badr-KH/TicTae-Online/README.md

 ## Run the application

-Finally, after installing the application and set up your environment variables.
+Finally, after installing the application and have finished setting up your environment variables.
 You can run the app by running the following commands.

 ```bash
 npm run dev
 ```

+Please note that you won't have access to the "login with facebook" functionality.
+If you would like to have that available in your local server.
+Please send me a message and I would be happy to explain how to set it up.

 ## Contributing

-Spotted a bug or you have noticed something not working ?
+Spotted a bug or have noticed something not working ?
 Please feel free to create a new issue.
 Pull requests are accepted.

 ## License